Sanglorian/orcus/Orcus Rulebook - current.md

 ### Fortitude Defense

-Add the higher of your Strength modifier and your Constitution modifier to your Fortitude defense.
+Add either your Strength modifier or your Constitution modifier (whichever is higher) to your Fortitude defense.

 ### Hit Points and Recoveries